Scalable symmetric Tucker tensor decomposition: Symmetric Tucker tensor decomposition

 \begin{definition}[symmetric tensors] A tensor $\tX \in \Real^{n \times \dots \times n}$ is symmetric if its entries are invariant under any permutation of indices, i.e.

 where $\Pi(d)$ is the permutation group on $[d]$.
-Here $d$ and $n$ are called the order and dimension of $\tX$ respectively.
-The space of all real-valued symmetric tensors of order $d$ and dimension $n$ is denoted by $\S^d(\Real^n)$.
+Here, $d$ and $n$ are called the order and dimension of $\tX$.
+The space of all real-valued symmetric tensors of order $d$ and dimension $n$ is denoted by $\S^d(\Real^n)$. \end{definition}